 “No Cleveland, no Sandusky, no Toledo.”
 Pam’s closed the argument with her hands white on the wheel.
 Her America consisted of the East Coast and the West Coast.

 “What about Chicago?
 We could see some blues.
-Maybe some Muddy Waters.”
+Maybe some Muddy Waters.
+Jack Kerouac had stopped in the Windy City in ON THE ROAD.

 “We’ll hit Chicago around two in the morning.”
-I calculated our arrival time by dividing the distance by speed.
-“The bars close at that time.”
-Driving into a city was an unneeded deviation.
+I calculated our arrival time by dividing the distance by 75 MPH.
+Kerouac had listened to Be-Bop on the South Side.
+Charlie Parker had been dead since 1955 and I said, “The bars are probably closed at that time.”

 “Okay, no blues, but what about a motel?”

 “You can sleep in the back of the station wagon.”
-I pointed behind me.
+Pam pointed behind her.
+Something had gone off between them.

-Night fell west of Toledo and a quarter moon rose behind us.
 A little east of Angola, Indiana we filled up the tank at a truck stop charging 60 cents for High Test.
-I ordered $10 at the pump and then looked to the diner.
-The bright windows were clean.
+I ordered $10 at the pump and then checked out the diner.
+The clean windows were a good sign.

 “I’m hungry.
 Anyone else?”
-I was thinking a cheeseburger and fries.
+A cheeseburger and fries were good most anywhere.

 “I vote for a thirty minute break.”
 AK raised his hand.

-“We’ll see you in the diner.”
-AK opened his door and walked Pam to the diner.
+“We’ll see you in the diner,” AK said to me and walked with Pam to the diner.

 “This might not be the South.”
 AK grabbed my hand and whispered, “But these good old boys would love to beat up a hippie.
 Keep cool.”

-The blue-haired waitress took our order; hamburgers and fries for three.
+A blue-haired waitress took our order; cheeseburgers and fries for three with iced cokes.

 “We do too have wives,” the redneck protested with hurt pride.

 “Ex-wives, you mean, Chuck.”
-The waitress smirked, as if the truckers were deadbeat brothers owing her money.
-“All these bums have are their trucks.”
+The waitress smirked, as if the truckers were her deadbeat brothers.
+“All these bums are married to their rigs.”

 “As long as the banks don’t know where we are,” a heavyset trucker joked with an outlaw smile.

-“Not such a bad thing to be on the road.”
-I offered to bridge the gap.
+“It’s not such a bad thing to be on the road.”

 “What do you know about the road?” a bearded long-hauler in greasy overalls demanded from across the counter.
-His tattooed forearms were thicker than Pam’s calves.
+His tattooed forearms were thicker than Pam’s calves and his eyes were pinned from Bennies.

-“Not much, but I drove taxi to pay for my college tuition and spent more hours behind the wheel of that cab than in a classroom.”
-Hacking those late hours had been a contributing factor to my ‘sin laude’ status on my diploma.
+“Not much, but I drove taxi to pay for my college tuition.”
+Hacking those late hours had been a contributing factor to my ‘sin laude’ diploma.
 “I know it’s not the same as hauling potatoes from Idaho to Texas, but I made money on wheels.

 “Potatoes are a good cargo,” The bearded long-hauler murmured with an accompanying nod and the redneck agreed, “Potatoes don’t shift their weight.”

-“A shifting load of pigs will jackknife your rig and sure enough the next day a dead man will be shifting in his grave.”
+“A squealing load of hogs will jackknife your rig and sure enough the next day a dead man will be shifting in his grave.”
 A white-haired trucker grimaced from a flashback to a near-brush with death.

 “Yeah, but trucking is better than working at a factory.”
 Another trucker professed from across the counter.